Skip to main content

 If you want more control over which metadata is compared, you can select a different standard filter.
 Or you can create your own custom filter.

-As well as choosing the metadata types to retrieve, such as Apex Classes, you can also specify the names of specific items to retrieve using a custom filter.
+As well as choosing the metadata types to retrieve, such as Apex Class, you can also specify the names of specific items to retrieve using a custom filter.
 This gives you greater granularity over what to compare.

-For convenience, when you select a filter (standard or custom) and then run a comparison with that filter, our app will remember that filter and have it selected when you go to run a comparison again.
+Gearset remembers your previously selected filter.
+So, when you select a filter (standard or custom) and then run a comparison with that filter, our app will remember that filter and have it selected when you go to run a comparison again.

 Custom filters are used in automation (CI) jobs